Walking and Cycling in the Algarve

-Quinta do Lago
+Walking and cycling in Quinta do Lago

 From the Quinta do Lago lake, you can also head west and walk along the trails which lead to Dunas Douradas.
 These go right through huge families of trees towards the beach.
 Some of these trails are open to motorised vehicles so do be careful.
-If you would prefer to stay near the lake, there are trails right around the lower half of it where you can spot some of the most exclusive villas in the resort. on the lake is the perfect place for a pit stop if you get peckish!
+If you would prefer to stay near the lake, there are trails right around the lower half of it where you can spot some of the most exclusive villas in the resort.
+The lake itself is the perfect place for a pit stop if you get peckish!

-Vale do Lobo
+Walking and cycling in Vale do Lobo

 From the Aldeamento in Vale do Lobo, you can enjoy a walk right along the cliff like façade of the land parallel with the coast line.
 This brings you right down to the beach where the Royal Golf Course meets the sand.
 Walk west towards Quarteira or East towards Dunas Douradas where you can .

 When you hit the main road again keep right and you are heading straight for the beach.
 Keep an eye out for wildlife along this route as there is one section of a river in particular that allows for a stunning view with plenty of birds and other species to be seen.
-When you get to the beach itself, cross over the bridge (there are ramps if necessary) and enjoy the endless view of the beach to the west.
+When you get to the beach itself, cross over the bridge (there are ramps if needed) and enjoy the endless view of the beach to the west.
 This is one of the longest stretches of beach in Portugal.
 You can also come back and walk along the river which you will have crossed over just before the sand.
-This river leads out into the ocean and is teaming with fish which can be easily spotted along the way. , at the end of this trail, is the ideal place to stop and take a breather!
+This river leads out into the ocean and is teaming with fish which can be easily spotted along the way.
+At the end of this trail is the ideal place to stop and take a breather!

 There are many companies in the Algarve which provide specialised walking and cycling tours.
 These tours are for varying levels so where you’re in the mood for an historic meandering or an active mountain exploration, there’s bound to be something to suit you.
-Check out and Megasport who specialise in bike holidays and bike hire.
+Check out Megasport who specialise in bike holidays and bike hire.